 - SHPE/MAES at CU Boulder on Instagram

 - SHPE/MAES at CU Boulder on Facebook

 At SWE CU Boulder, we are focused on building an inclusive community of strong female engineers and other minorities, while remaining open to all who support these groups in STEM.
 Our goal is to establish a secure and substantial support system for the collegiate to professional transition by giving back through our various outreach programs, furthering opportunities for our members and cultivating a strong network within the CU community.

 CU Women in Computing is the ACM-W chapter within the computer science department at the University of Colorado Boulder that is dedicated to supporting women and diversity in computing.
 We encourage interaction from all who are interested in issues regarding women and diversity in computing to create a forum in which to share information about career, academic, and social opportunities.

-The purpose of the Society of Women in Space Exploration is to create a community for women interested in space exploration.
+The purpose of Women in Aeronautics and Astronautics is to create a community for women interested in space exploration.
 We will produce a safe and welcoming environment aimed toward inclusivity and empowerment, making space more accessible to everyone.

 WOAA Social Channels